piegope/doc/docs/en/rdm/windows/dwl/using-devolutions-web-login/add-website-entry-dwl.md

   title: Add a Website Entry with {{ en.DWL }}
 ---
 {% snippet icon.badgeInfo %}
 This topic explains how to create an entry with your existing website credentials.
-If you have not yet created an account for the website, see our topic on how to [Create an Account for a Website with {{ en.DWL }}](/rdm/windows/dwl/using-devolutions-web-login/create-account-website/) instead.
+If you have not yet created an account for the website, see [Create an Account for a Website with {{ en.DWL }}](/rdm/windows/dwl/using-devolutions-web-login/create-account-website/) instead.
 {% endsnippet %}

 Website entries can be created with {{ en.DWL }} in {{ en.RDM }}.
 This type of entry is useful for saving your login credentials so that you do not have to remember them.
 These entries are also used by {{ en.DWL }} to recognize a website and [retrieve your credentials](/rdm/windows/dwl/using-devolutions-web-login/retrieve-credentials/).